 Suppose you are on the Eagle’s Nest.
 In that case, Kneifelspitze is the smaller mountain you will see in front of the entire Untersberg massif – the northernmost mountain range section of Berchtesgaden Alps.
 It has a peak that reaches a height of 1189 meters above sea level (380 meters prominence), overlooking the Berchtesgaden Valley below.

 Kneifelspitze is located northeast of Berchtesgaden, roughly 3 kilometers away from the town center.
-Similar to Eagle’s nest, it has a restaurant (Paulshütte) at the top that lets you fill your tummy while enjoying the picturesque view from its sunny terrace.
+Like Eagle’s nest, it has a restaurant (Paulshütte) at the top that lets you fill your tummy while enjoying the picturesque view from its sunny terrace.

 What is the view from Kneifelspitze?